manpagez: man (manual) pages & more

 the word containing character charIndex of string. charIndex

-may be specified as for the index method.
-A word is considered
+may be specified using the forms in STRING INDICES.
+A word is

-to be any contiguous range of alphanumeric (Unicode letters or
+considered to be any contiguous range of alphanumeric (Unicode

 string wordstart string charIndex